gashu-101/CertiGen/readme.md

-Here's a README for the Streamlit certificate generator web app, using markdown:

 🎉 CertiGen - Streamlit Certificate Generator Web App 🖼️

 CertiGen is a user-friendly web app built with Streamlit that allows you to easily generate certificates for your events or courses.
 Upload a template, customize the text, and generate certificates in bulk—all in a few clicks!